SamiBenAmara/DCP-LC/README.md

 # DCP-LC
 A repository containing my solutions to Daily Coding Problems and LeetCode problems

+DCP1	- Check whether an array contains two numbers that add to a target

 DCP88 	- Perform division without *, /, or %

 DCP273	- Find a fixed point within an array